Mission-Mars-Fourth-Horizon-Org/Mission-Briefings/AzureFunctions/readme.md

 1. Create a function from the quickstart
 2. Test the function
 3. Create a new Timer Based Function in the Azure portal
-4. Add an Azure Storage Queue output
+4. Add an Azure Queue Storage output
-5. Add a Node Function Which Is Triggered By The Queue
+5. Add a JavaScript function Which Is triggered by the queue

 ### Objective 1: Create a function from the quickstart